postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 ## Security Audit reports

 The __Reports__ &gt; __Security Audit__ report provides metrics including an overview of your total collections scanned, collections with exposed tokens, total exposed token and separate visualizations of exposed tokens by type and over time.
+This report consolidates the findings of Postman token scanner from public documentation.
+For more on Postman token scanner, see [Postman security scans](https://blog.postman.com/postman-security-scans/).

 [![security audit](https://assets.postman.com/postman-docs/security-audit-v8.jpg)](https://assets.postman.com/postman-docs/security-audit-v8.jpg)